VeriSciQA: An Auto-Verified Dataset for Scientific Visual Question Answering: Related Work

 \section{Related Work}

-\textbf{Scientific Visual Question Answering Datasets.} Several SVQA datasets have been proposed to evaluate and train LVLMs on scientific figure understanding.
-Template-based datasets such as FigureQA~\cite{kahou2017figureqa} and SciFiBench~\cite{roberts2024scifibench} are scalable but limited to fixed question formats.
-CharXiv~\cite{wang2024charxiv} offers diverse, high-quality questions through expert annotation, though at the cost of scalability.
-More recent datasets like ArXivQA~\cite{li2024multimodal} and SPIQA~\cite{pramanick2024spiqa} leverage LVLMs for generation, achieving larger scale and greater diversity.
-However, as our audit of ArXivQA reveals (Section~\ref{sec:motivation}), generation-only approaches may introduce systematic errors without proper verification. \ours complements these efforts by providing verified QA pairs through a systematic generation and verification framework, aiming to improve the balance between scale and quality.
+\textbf{Scientific Visual Question Answering Datasets.} Existing SVQA datasets range from template-based approaches~\cite{kahou2017figureqa,roberts2024scifibench,methani2020plotqa}, to expert annotation~\cite{wang2024charxiv,masry2022chartqa}, to LVLM-based generation~\cite{li2024multimodal,pramanick2024spiqa,shabtay2024livexiv,li2023scigraphqa}.
+Among LVLM-generated datasets, the figure is always present during question generation, making outputs susceptible to visual hallucination.
+SPIQA~\cite{pramanick2024spiqa} mitigates information asymmetry by incorporating figure-citing paragraphs as context, but does not verify generated answers; LiveXiv~\cite{shabtay2024livexiv} introduces verification via inter-model agreement, yet both generation and verification operate on the same visual input, so correlated hallucinations may pass unfiltered.
+In contrast, \ours generates questions and answers from figure-citing paragraphs without the figure, retaining the contextual benefit of these paragraphs, and then verifies against the figure itself.
+Because hallucinations introduced during text-based generation and those introduced during vision-based verification are less likely to be correlated, this cross-modal design helps catch erroneous QA pairs that same-figure verification might miss.

 \textbf{Data Synthesis and Verification Techniques.} Our methodology builds on recent advances in data synthesis and hallucination mitigation.
 Similar to self-instruction methods~\cite{wang2023self}, we leverage LLMs to generate data at scale.
-We face the additional challenge of ensuring quality of generated QA pairs in the cross-modal setting.
-We propose a \emph{Generate-then-Verify} framework that validates generated QA pairs through cascaded filtering, including cross-modal verification enhanced by self-consistency~\cite{wang2022self} with majority voting.
-Unlike general fact-checking methods that rely on external knowledge bases~\cite{lewis2020retrieval,nakano2021webgpt,gao2023rarr}, our framework validates QA pairs generated from figure-associated context by checking them against the figures themselves, requiring no external retrieval.
+Recent surveys on synthetic data~\cite{liu2024best,long2024llms} emphasize that data quality significantly outweighs quantity, and that systematic verification is essential for downstream model performance.
+LiveXiv~\cite{shabtay2024livexiv} applies automated filtering by combining a ``blind test'', conceptually equivalent to our visual-dependence check (\S\ref{subsec:verification}), with agreement between disjoint models on the same figure.
+However, as discussed in \S\ref{sec:intro}, agreement between LVLMs on the same figure may not reliably catch correlated hallucinations.
+Our verification instead leverages separate modalities: text-generated answers are validated against the figure, exploiting the consistency between what authors write and what figures show.
+We apply cascaded text-based and vision-based checks (\S\ref{subsec:verification}), with the final vision-based step strengthened by self-consistency~\cite{wang2022self} via majority voting.
+Unlike general fact-checking methods that rely on external knowledge bases~\cite{lewis2020retrieval,nakano2021webgpt,gao2023rarr}, our verification is grounded in the paper's own context and the figure, requiring no external retrieval.